Questions About Citizenship? Talk to an Immigration Lawyer Near You.

 The Numbers Governing Immigration Law

 As mentioned, the INA allows up to 675,000 immigrants each year.
-An immigration lawyer can help you wade through the numbers to determine your opportunity to enter the country.

 Here's how those numbers breakout: